 It’s rather unbelievable to think ‘The Undoing’ marks the first time that Hugh Grant and Nicole Kidman have worked opposite each other, despite being friends for over a quarter-century.
 The fiery chemistry between them is the primary driving force of this HBO/Sky Atlantic joint venture.
 After many twists and turns that kept the audience at the edge of their seats, the miniseries delivers a sensational and yet credible finale.
 It’s an interesting addition to the whodunit genre as a whole.
-Despite positing several suspects in the course of its nearly 6-hour runtime, ‘The Undoing’ comes a full circle and ends where it essentially began.
+Despite positing several suspects during its nearly 6-hour runtime, ‘The Undoing’ comes a full circle and ends where it essentially began.
 SPOILERS AHEAD.

 The Undoing Episode 6 Recap